 Shareholders are asked annually to cast a non-binding advisory vote to approve the executive compensation of our NEOs.
-In 2021, we presented our shareholders with an advisory proposal to approve the compensation of our NEOs.
-A majority of votes cast by our Common shareholders and Class B shareholders voting separately voted in favor of the proposal (93% of the combined votes cast).
+In 2022, we presented our shareholders with an advisory proposal to approve the compensation of our NEOs.
+A majority of votes cast by our Common shareholders and Class B shareholders voted in favor of the proposal (85% of Common shareholders and 94% of the combined votes cast).
 The Committee considers the results of the advisory votes on executive compensation together with the Company's compensation philosophy, as described in this CD&A, when considering executive compensation arrangements, including any changes to the executive compensation program.
-The next advisory vote to approve the executive compensation of our NEOs will be held on June 6, 2022 at our upcoming annual meeting.
+The next advisory vote to approve the executive compensation of our NEOs will be held on June 5, 2023 at our upcoming annual meeting.
 Please see Proposal No. 2 contained in this Proxy Statement.
+Assuming Proposal No. 2 contained in this Proxy Statement is approved for one year, as recommended, we expect to continue to hold future advisory votes on executive compensation on an annual basis.